URL vs URI: Key Difference Between URL and URI

 • Path: A path contains a sequence of segments that are separated by a slash.

 • Query component: It is optional and preceded by a question mark (?).
-Query component contains a query string of non-hierarchical data.
+The query component contains a query string of non-hierarchical data.

-• Fragment component: It is an optional field and preceded by a hash (#).
-Fragment component includes a fragment identifier giving direction to a secondary resource.
+• Fragment component: It is an optional field and is preceded by a hash (#).
+The fragment component includes a fragment identifier giving direction to a secondary resource.

 Example of URI